StrayChild01/Cursos-Python/README.md

-This is a repo for the course Explore, visualize, and predict using pandas and Jupyter by Matt Harrison.
+This is a repo for the courses "Getting started with Pandas" and "Mastering pandas" by Matt Harrison.
+Prior to June 2018, this was a two-day course entitled, "Explore, visualize, and predict using pandas and Jupyter".

 # Start Docker